chikos96/flash-ecommerce/README.md

 - Add the key of "IP" and the value of "0.0.0.0", and click on Add.
 - Add the key of "PORT" and the value of "5000", then click Add.
 - Add the key of "SECRET_KEY" and the value of "your secret key string here", then click Add.
-- Add the key of "MONGO_URI" and the value of "mongo URI string here"
-- Finally, add the key of "MONGO_DBNAME" and the value of "the name of your database here".

 5. Setting-up Automatic Deployment from GitHub
 - Click Deploy on the dashboard.